craiglockwood/knifetalk/_posts/2019-06-24-diaries-close-calls-shokunin.markdown

-<blockquote class="largeQuote">“Every day you should strive to get better and enjoy the journey…” - Geoff Feder</blockquote>
+<blockquote class="largeQuote">“If you take orders for knives, you are an artist…” - Neil Kamimura</blockquote>